Kiltan

-Kiltan or Kilthān Island is a coral island belonging to the Amindivi Subgroup of islands of the Union Territory of Lakshadweep in India.
+Kiltan or Kilthān Island is a coral island in the Amindivi subgroup of the Indian Union Territory of Lakshadweep.

 It is at a distance of 291 km away from Kannur, 303 km away from Kozhikode, and 394 km west of the city of Kochi.

 The nearest mainland body is Cannanore and the nearest port is Mangalore.

 History

 Kiltan is settled during early periods of common immigration to the Lakshadweep islands.
 The island was part of an international trade route between the Persian Gulf and Ceylon.

 Kiltan is the home of the Sufi saint Shaikh Ahmed Naqshabanthi.

 Geography

 Kiltan is one of the populated islands of Lakshadweep.
 It is located 51 km to the northeast of Amini Island and 32 km to the southeast of Chetlat Island, between 11° 28′ and 11° 30′ N latitude and 72° 59′ and 73° 01′ E longitude, and has an area of 2.20 km^{2}.
 The reef and lagoon (total area of 3.76 km2) are located to the west of the island and the dry land has 3.4 km length and 0.6 km width at the broadest point.
 On the northern and southern ends of the island, there are high storm beaches.
 This island is 291 km away from Kannur, 303 km away from Kozhikode, and 394 km (213 nautical miles) away from Kochi.
 Its lagoon area is 1.76 km^{2}.

 Kiltan island also has crossed by 73rd meridian east through its landmark known as Kulikkara is a tomb of a Lady venerated by natives.